awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/getting-started.md

 + [Step 4: Clean Up AWS Resources](getting-started-cleanup.md)
 + [Step 5: Next Steps](getting-started-next-steps.md)

-## Components of a Kinesis Data Analytics for Flink Application<a name="getting-started-components"></a>
+## Components of Kinesis Data Analytics for Flink Application<a name="getting-started-components"></a>

 To process data, your Kinesis Data Analytics application uses a Java/Apache Maven or Scala application that processes input and produces output using the Apache Flink runtime\.

-A Kinesis Data Analytics application has the following components:
+a Kinesis Data Analytics application has the following components:
 + **Runtime properties:** You can use *runtime properties* to configure your application without recompiling your application code\.
 + **Source:** The application consumes data by using a *source*\.
 A source connector reads data from a Kinesis data stream, an Amazon S3 bucket, etc\.
 For more information, see [Sources](how-sources.md)\.
 + **Operators:** The application processes data by using one or more *operators*\.
 An operator can transform, enrich, or aggregate data\.
 For more information, see [DataStream API Operators](how-operators.md)\.